zDevelopers/ImageOnMap/README.md

 - Splatter maps no longer throw an exception when placed.
 - When a player place a splatter map, other players in the same area see it entirely, including the bottom-left corner.
 - Added Russian and German translations (thx to Danechek and squeezer).

+### 4.1 — Moderation Update
+ Moderation Update gives mods or admins commands to see maps for other players, to give maps, but also to update maps already placed in the world.
+You can also use ImageOnMap commands from the console or from command blocks, opening a whole new realm of automation around ImageOnMap (read: commands executed from skripts and data-packs should work).

+We also fixed some bugs that were reported by lots of people.

+This version is only compatible with Minecraft 1.15+.

+- Added /maptool update to change the image attached to a map.
+- Added /givemap to give a map of a specific player to another.
+- All command can now be executed for other players.
+As example, /maps username will allow you to see all username maps.
+- You can now use ImageOnMap commands from command blocks or from the console.
+- Commands now support map name between quotes: "A nice name to have for a map".
+- Added /maptool rename if you don't want or cannot use the GUI.
+- Size limit (in frame).
+- Bug fixes & optimizations.
+    - Various optimizations.
+    - Fixed AWT memory leak—can happen if you do a lot of 50x50 renders.
+    -   /maptool list no longer throw an exception.
+    -  Fixed an issue where the bottom left map that not render like it should.
+    -  Fixed the gui rename issue that was the cause of inventory loss.

 ## Data collection